wholebody3d/wholebody3d/README.md

 This is the official repository for the paper ["H3WB: Human3.6M 3D WholeBody Dataset and Benchmark"](https://arxiv.org/abs/2211.15692).
 The repo contains Human3.6M 3D WholeBody (H3WB) annotations proposed in this paper.

+For the 3D whole-body benchmark and results please refer to [benchmark.md](benchmark.md).

 ## What is H3WB